 Payment are due beginning in August and run through May.
 Year-long payments can be approved by administration.
 Payments can be paid weekly or bi-monthly as well.
 Late fees will be added for those who are unable to pay tuition or other fees on time.

 Enrollment fees are non-refundable.
-Placement for students are secured once paid.
+Placement for students is secured once paid.

 $250 per family, per year

 Resource fees cover books and building technology needs.
-This also includes a free yearbook and student planner.
+This also includes a free yearbook per family and a student planner per child.
 Fees are due at the start of each semester and are non-refundable.

 We do NOT accept vouchers or any funding from the state.
 Instead, we accept applications for those who are seeking assistance.
 We want to make a Christian education possible for everyone!

-Complete and bring the information on the Prospective Student form (below), or complete the form provided at your tour.
+Complete and bring the information on the enrollment form and student testimony pages (below), or complete the form provided at your tour.

 Carefully review FCCS’s handbook to evaluate whether the mission and focus of FCCS are what you want for your child(ren).
 You can read our handbook by clicking on the file below.